Ocean Explorer - 138 Guests

 • One night’s pre-expedition hotel accommodation in Reykjavik

-• Group transfer from hotel to Keflavik International Airport.
+• Group transfer from the Reykjavik hotel to the ship on Day 2

-• Group transfer from the ship to the Kangerlussuaq airport on disembarkation day
+• Group transfer from the ship to the Nuuk airport on disembarkation day

-• One night’s post-expedition hotel accommodation in Keflavik
+• One night’s post-expedition airport hotel accommodation in Keflavik

 ITINERARY